Imagine stumbling into your own Secret Garden smack dab in the middle of Paris!

 For a first course, you can’t go wrong with Pumpkin soup, pureed to a perfectly not-too-thick consistency with chunks of chestnuts included to provide texture.
 And it was topped off with scallions and miniature croutons toasted to perfection

-I also tried the Roast Landes Chicken Supreme with mushrooms.
+You should also try the Roast Landes Chicken Supreme with mushrooms.
 The chicken was perfectly roasted while maintaining its moisture.
 The mushrooms appeared to have been perfectly sauteed with light butter, a little olive oil and garlic.
 The chef added a bit of arugula for color!

 That’s the Lowdown!